 Annie has cast over 40 productions and specialises in casting new writing.

-Venues include: The National Theatre Shed, Soho Theatre, Trafalgar 2, Salisbury Playhouse, The Orange Tree, Theatre503, Southwark Playhouse, The Finborough, Jermyn Street, The Park, New Diorama, Old Vic Tunnels and Riverside Studios amongst others.
+Venues include: The National Theatre, Soho Theatre, Trafalgar Studios, Salisbury Playhouse, St James Theatre, The Orange Tree, Theatre503, Southwark Playhouse, The Finborough, Jermyn Street, The Park Theatre, New Diorama, Old Vic Tunnels and Riverside Studios amongst others.

-Current show, Breeders, will play at St James Theatre throughout September.
+Current show, Breeders, plays at St James Theatre throughout September.

 About the play:

 Andrea and her wife Caroline have it all: great jobs, a loving relationship and a new home.
 There’s just one thing missing: a baby.